daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/components/volumes/pv.md

 $ kubectl get pv
 ```

+### Reclaim policy

+When a Pod gets deleted, PVCs remain unchanged and requires manual deletion.
+Reclaim policy controls what happens to a PV after its bound PVC is deleted:

+- Retain: PV is kept (status is Released) and data is preserved.
+To reuse, need to remove claimRef from PV
+- Recycle (deprecated): PV is scrubbed and made available again
+- Delete: PV is automatically deleted

 ### Pre-bind PV to PVC

 Use the ClaimRef field referencing a PVC that you will subsequently create.